atticus-carter/abstract/index.md

 <!-- Quick description at the top -->
 <p>
-  Welcome to the Abstract Writing Exercise website.
+  Welcome to the IBIS Abstract Writing Exercise website.
 This interactive tool guides you through the “And, But, Therefore” framework to help you craft your research abstract.
 Remember that an abstract:
 </p>
 <ul>
   <li>Helps readers decide whether to read the full manuscript.</li>